Hunter Biden plea docs highlight rifts that upended the deal for now - Local News 8

 Under the deal, felony tax evasion charges were off the table, Wise told the judge.

-But District Judge Maryellen Noreika pointed out Wise’s criminal probe was “ongoing” and the “statement of facts” mentioned activities could implicate a foreign lobbying law called the Foreign Agents Registration Act.
+But District Judge Maryellen Noreika Noreika established through her questioning that Wise’s criminal probe was “ongoing,” and pointed out that the statement of facts mentioned activities could implicate a foreign lobbying law called the Foreign Agents Registration Act.
+(CNN reported in early 2022 that Hunter Biden was under investigation for possible FARA violations, in addition to his financial issues.)

 The statement of facts highlights Biden’s board seat at “a Ukrainian energy company,” his ties to a “Chinese business conglomerate,” his involvement with “a Chinese private equity fund” and his legal work for a Hong Kong politician later convicted in a global bribery scheme.

-Noreika asked if the Justice Department could still bring FARA charges later on, even with the plea deal in place.
+Noreika asked if the Justice Department could still bring FARA charges in the future, even with the plea deal in place.
 Wise said yes but Biden’s attorney Chris Clark said, “I don’t agree.”

 “DOJ apparently reads that to mean only the tax stuff that’s talked about in the actual text” of the statement of facts, CNN senior legal analyst Elie Honig said on “CNN This Morning” on Thursday.
 “Hunter Biden’s lawyers said they sort of understood it to mean anything in the periphery, anything that might touch on his foreign dealings at all.
 That was the disconnect.”